Setting your rent and service charges

-The council uses the current government guidance to determine the approach to setting rents and service charges.
+The council adheres to the Welfare Reform and Work Act 2016 to determine the approach to setting rents and service charges.
 The actual level of the rents is determined by this legislation and any changes follow consultation with tenant representatives, prior to being agreed by the full council.

 Rent is paid into the 'Housing Revenue Account', which is a ring-fenced account with the sole purpose that any money paid in or expenditure incurred is for the council's housing stock.
 It also covers the cost of paying interest on the debt the council were obliged to accept when the previous housing subsidy system ended.

-The rent that tenants pay does not contribute to other services that the council provides, nor is it subsidised by the Council Tax payments.
+The rent that tenants pay does not contribute to other services that the council provides, nor is it subsidised by Council Tax receipts.

 Each year the council considers carefully how much money it will need to raise the following year from rents and subsidies in order to continue to maintain decent homes and meet all of the housing related costs.

 Communal service charges

 Certain types of accommodation (such as extra-care and hostels) have additional service charges that you are liable to pay.
 These charges apply regardless of actual use and the number of tenants in the dwelling.
 There is no scope to waive or reduce any charge.

 Housing benefit can be paid to cover some or all of any communal charges that are due, if tenants are eligible to receive such support.

 The charges are for services provided for the shared facilities and/or communal areas, regardless of actual use.
 It mainly covers:

 - utilities for the building (but not domestic use);